How to apply to the Criminal Cases Unit for a Very High Cost Case (VHCC) contract.

 - payment is made at the end of each 3 month period, as long as the work falls within the tasks and hours agreed in advance

-You might need further guidance on high cost case arrangements and contract documents for organisation and self-employed advocates.
+You might need further guidance on high cost case arrangements and contract documents for organisations and self-employed advocates.
 Further guidance on high cost case arrangements and contract documents for organisations and self-employed advocates is available.

 Under the current VHCC arrangements, organisations and self-employed advocates wishing to work on crime cases classified as VHCCs have to obtain the VHCC accreditation.

-To do so, they must meet the eligibility criteria set out at Annex A of the 2013 VHCC arrangements (PDF, 287KB, 29 pages) .
+To do so, they must meet the eligibility criteria set out at Annex A of the 2013 VHCC arrangements .

 How to apply